Business tutorials and tips.

 Streak (Gmail, iOS, Android)

-Streak is the only free CRM we could find that lives in your Gmail inbox, which means no separate app to log in to.
+Streak is one of the few free CRMs we could find that lives in your Gmail inbox, which means no separate app to log in to.
 If you’re a one-person operation wanting to manage contacts and deals from your inbox, Streak is worth a test drive.

 Once you download their extension, you’ll see the orange icon in the top right corner of your inbox.
 Clicking on that will bring up your settings, help, integrations, and other options.
 One thing to note is that you can’t share your pipelines with others with the free plan (upgrade to the $49/month plan required), so this is ideally suited for one person.